cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - client_identity, the optional encoded client identity, which is nil if not specified
 - password, an opaque byte string containing the client's password
-- client_info, optional application-specific information to exchange during the protocol
+- client_info, the optional client_info sent unencrypted to the server, only authenticated with client_mac in KE3

 Output:
 - ke1, a KE1 message structure